dexhunter/DeepLearningTRexRush/teaching.md

 The assignment of this tutorial is to build a deep reinforcement learning agent to play a video game.
 You do not need to hand code a game using pygame.
 You can try use `gym/env` from OpenAI.

 You can submit your assignment to *dex@stellarcoder.com*

+## Additional Introduction for SA-Office

+With AlphaGo winning the world championship, Deep Reinforcement Learning has become a hot topic, especially in China.
+This time we invited a Year 3 Student Dex who has co-authored a pepar on the field.
+If you want to know how to write code to implement deep reinforcement leraning agents, you are welcome to this lecture.
+If you cannot wait to the lecture, you can check this repo[1].